It may have been the council elections, but it was never about potholes or littering in Hammersmith and Fulham.

 Of course, councils are autonomous bodies and not subject to the whip, but there is clearly an enormous gulf between the local Labour movement here and Jeremy Corbyn, who has accepted and pledged to implement the 2016 result.

 It is likely that similar stories of a mismatch between local and national parties will unfold across the country.
 Hammersmith and Fulham may be emblematic of the challenges facing not only Jeremy Corbyn, but Theresa May too: how to end the tug of war with Europhiles on one end and Eurosceptics on the other, before the parties in the middle splinter and break.

 - 10000Labour councillors in Hammersmith and Fulham will be hoping to retain their narrow lead over the Conservatives in May’s upcoming elections.
-With a slim majority of 26 seats to the Conservative’s 20, the Labour Party will be hoping that the borough’s historically Labour lean holds firm once more.
-The Lib…
+With a slim majority of 26 seats to the Conservative’s 20, the Labour Party will be hoping the borough’s historically Labour lean holds firm once more.
+Lib Dems are…

 - 10000Anyone caught spending a penny in Shepherds Bush’s public spaces will end up splashing out on up to £100 after the introduction of on-the-spot fines.
 The Hammersmith & Fulham Council crackdown will be enforced by a Public Spaces Protection Order (PSPO) across the Shepherds Bush Green ward from August 17.…